-How often do we go through the day without going through Instagram?
+How often do we spend the day going through Instagram?
 I presume a lot because it provides a glimpse of people’s lives and the adventures and thoughts they have.
-And how often do we find unnecessary comments and remarks on our own pictures or on others pictures?
+It has become such a huge platform that users have looked into things such as ‘Twicsy buy Instagram followers‘ and ‘best Instagram engagement’, so they can find ways to make an impact online.
+Also, how often do we find unnecessary comments and remarks on our own pictures or on others’ pictures?
 To combat this issue, Instagram has launched some new tools to create a safer and kinder online platform for their community of 800 million!

-Give below are the 7 new features that will soon roll out to everyone! 😌🔥
+Give below are the 7 new features that will soon roll out to everyone! ðŸ˜ŒðŸ” ¥

 1. Control those comments

 If you have a public account, you can choose whether you want to enable the commenting facility to everyone or selected people such as the people you follow or your followers (interesting feature: regardless of your account being public or private, you can choose to block certain accounts from commenting on your posts).
 An addition to an already existing facility is the addition of new languages to the filter that blocks offensive comments.
 This program was launched in English in June and now has Arabic, German, French and Portuguese as well.

 Additionally, if there’s that *one person* who always leaves nasty comments on your posts, you can block them in your comments.
 But here’s where it gets interesting: they won’t know they’re blocked, so they can keep leaving those crappy comments, but their comments won’t be visible to anyone but them ðŸ˜‚ðŸ˜‚ðŸ˜‚